-- Nonmedical services such as social services and recreational, educational, visual, and nutritional counseling except as described in Section 5(a) under Nutritional Counseling; - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices; - Services, drugs, or supplies for cosmetic purposes, except repair of accidental injury; - Charges for completion of reports or forms; - Charges for interest on unpaid balances; - Charges for missed or canceled appointments; - Charges to copy medical records needed by the Plan to process a claim.
-If the Plan requests medical records in error, the expenses will be covered; - Charges for telephone consultations, conferences, or treatment by telephone, mailings, faxes, e-mails or any other communication to or from a hospital or covered provider except as described under Section 5(a), Medical services and supplies; - Biofeedback, conjoint therapy, hypnotherapy, and milieu therapy; - Preventive medical care and services, except those provided under Preventive care adult and Preventive care children in Section 5(a); - Private duty nursing care that you receive during a hospital stay; - Any services you receive related to a learning disability; - Breast implants (except after mastectomy), injections of silicone or other substances, and all related charges; - Eyeglasses or contact lenses (except as covered under Vision services in Section 5(a); or - Services and supplies not specifically listed as covered.
+- Nonmedical services such as social services and recreational, educational, visual, and nutritional counseling except as described in Section 5(a) under Nutritional Counseling; - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction (except for biofeedback under Section 5(a), Treatment Therapies) including dental appliances, study models, splints and other devices; - Services, drugs, or supplies for cosmetic purposes, except repair of accidental injury; - Charges for completion of reports or forms; - Charges for interest on unpaid balances; - Charges for missed or canceled appointments; - Charges to copy medical records needed by the Plan to process a claim.
+If the Plan requests medical records in error, the expenses will be covered; - Charges for telephone consultations, conferences, or treatment by telephone, mailings, faxes, e-mails or any other communication to or from a hospital or covered provider except as described under Section 5(a), Medical services and supplies; - Conjoint therapy, hypnotherapy, and milieu therapy; - Biofeedback except as described in Section 5(a), Treatment therapies; - Preventive medical care and services, except those provided under Preventive care adult and Preventive care children in Section 5(a); - Private duty nursing care; - Any services you receive related to a learning disability; - Breast implants (except after mastectomy), injections of silicone or other substances, and all related charges; - Eyeglasses or contact lenses (except as covered under Vision services in Section 5(a); or - Services and supplies not specifically listed as covered.